easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Ultralytics

 Ultralytics YOLOv8 is a cutting-edge, state-of-the-art (SOTA) model that builds upon the success of previous YOLO versions and introduces new features and improvements to further boost performance and flexibility.
-YOLOv8 is designed to be fast, accurate, and easy to use, making it an excellent choice for a wide range of object detection and tracking, instance segmentation, image classification and pose estimation tasks.
+YOLOv8 is designed to be fast, accurate, and simple to use, making it an excellent choice for a wide range of object detection and tracking, instance segmentation, image classification and pose estimation tasks.

 *homepage*: <https://github.com/ultralytics/ultralytics>